namigabbasov/Causal-Inference/ReadMe.md

 # Causal Inference
 I decided to develop a series of tutorials on causal inference methods for observational studies after receiving reviewer feedback asking to address endogeneity issues in some of my submitted manuscripts.
-While working on those revisions, I thought to create a workshop focused on methods designed to tackle challenges in observational data analysis.
-These are some of the topics I plan to cover.
+While working on those revisions, I thought to create a workshop focused on methods designed to tackle these challenges in observational studies.
+Below are some of the topics I plan to cover.
 Each topic presents a method(s) to tackle specific inference problems inherent to observational data, where treatment assignment is not randomized and confounding is a major concern.
-Moving forward, I aim to expand this effort by creating YouTube videos and blog posts.
+Moving forward, I aim to expand this effort by making YouTube videos and writing blog posts.

 ## 1. Observational Studies and Causal Inference
 - Understanding difference between correlation and causation